 When the cloud computing is concerned we used to think about rapid elasticity, resource pooling or broad network access.
 All the points are valid but what about security?
 Is it really safe that data is loaded somewhere off the premises?
 Are all the legal rules met as well?

-Querona supports many nice features which are welcome and even surprising.
-One of such features is data anonymization.
+Querona supports many nice features: one of such features is data encryption.
 Read more

 Applying strict security rules in one of the oldest known problems in IT.
 Nowadays it is especially important because data leaks have grown to become one of the biggest challenges for modern companies, often resulting in significant financial losses.